molily/molily.de/_posts/2019-02-03-testing-angular.md

 The code above creates an object with four methods, all of them being spies.
 They return the given values: `getCount` returns an `Observable<number>`.
 The other methods return `undefined`.

-`createSpyObj` accepts a [TypeScript type variable](https://www.typescriptlang.org/docs/handbook/generics.html) to declare the type the object adheres to.
+`createSpyObj` accepts a [TypeScript type variable](https://www.typescriptlang.org/docs/handbook/generics.html) to declare the type of the created object.
 We pass `CounterService` between angle brackets so TypeScript checks that the fake matches the original.

 Let us put our fake to work.
 In the _Arrange_ phase, the fake is created and injected into the testing Module.